 The Book I’m Working On

 My book?
 It was inspired by my stint as the religion reporter at The Contra Costa Times.
 It’s one woman’s search (mine) for a way to believe in God (or Something!) in our globalized, post-modern, multi-faith, skeptical, twenty-first-century world.
-For now, the book is called Wrestling With God: True Stories of Religion and Spirituality, as Told to Hopeful Skeptic.
+It’s called Wrestling With God: Stories of Doubt and Faith, and it will be released February, 2015, by Patheos Press.

 To find some answers I opened my mind and heart to the stories of an amazing group of people — Christians, Jews, Muslims, Hindus, Buddhists, fundamentalists, Native Americans, Witches and one very spiritual atheist.
 People of many temperaments — from fundamentalist to progressive — have participated in the writing of this book, and they’ve been wonderful company on this rocky spiritual journey of mine.